yuyuchen09/aws-lambda-auth/README.md

 `$ mvn test
 `

+Note: You would need to have the AWS infrastructure illustrated in the System Elements diagram to run this REST APIs with lambda microservices.

 ## AWS RESTAPI Gateway
 Amazon API Gateway can be utilized as the secure endpoint.
 Used to send or receive dynamic content.